 As part of the assurance of assessment quality and academic standards we use consensus moderation to ensure that the standards required of students taking similar courses within any Institution are comparable.
 This means that the grading judgments are consistent.
-The performance required for a High Distinction in Chemistry in Program A, would look the same as that required for a High Distinction, or another institution, even internationally).
+The performance required for a High Distinction in Chemistry in Program A, would look the same as that required for a High Distinction in Chemistry in Program B (which may be in the same Institution, or another institution, even internationally).